NordicTrack RW900 Rower Review – 2023

 The NordicTrack RW900 Rower sits pretty high off the ground.
 This makes it ideal for those with mobility issues that inhibit them from sitting low on the ground.
 It’s also easy to get on and off.
 The seat is 19” high from the top of the seat to the floor when measured in the middle of the rail.
 In comparison, the Concept2 air rower seat sits about 14” high off the ground.
 This makes the NordicTrack RW900 a little more convenient to get on and off.

-NordicTrack RW900 Rower Strap
+NordicTrack RW900 Rower Belt Drive

 When rowing, the belt makes no noise.